Nanjing Road – A Guide to China’s #1 Shopping Street

 Shanghai Urban Planning Exhibition Hall 上海城市规划展示馆 – open from 9AM-5PM Closed on Mondays – sounds boring and bureaucratic, but you are sure to be amazed.
 Discover how planners envisage the future of Shanghai and be stunned by the to-scale model of inner Shanghai that takes u an entire floor.
-100 Renmin Da Dao 人民大道100号
+Address:100 Renmin Da Dao 人民大道100号

 Jing’an Temple 静安寺 – open from 07:30am-5PM – A recently restored Buddhist temple that dates back to the Southern Song Dynasty almost 800 years ago, well worth a visit.
 There is a delicious vegetarian restaurant and bakery on it’s Nanjing West Road frontage.
 Jing’an Temple Metro Station and take Exit 1, you can’t miss it.

 Shanghai Theatre – Shows at 7.30pm daily – acrobatic show including tightrope, spinning plates and much more.
-First Floor, Shanghai Centre, 1376 Nanjing Xi Lu, near Xikang Lu, Jingan district 静安区南京西路1376号上海商城1楼,近西康路 http://www.shanghaicentre.com/theatre/theatre_schedule.php
+Address: First Floor, Shanghai Centre, 1376 Nanjing Xi Lu, near Xikang Lu, Jingan district 静安区南京西路1376号上海商城1楼,近西康路 Schedule: http://www.shanghaicentre.com/

-Shanghai Madame Tussauds Wax Museum – 上海杜莎夫人蜡像馆 – Celebrities in wax – 10th floor of the New World Department Store 68 Nanjing W Rd 黄浦区南京西路
+Shanghai Madame Tussauds Wax Museum – 上海杜莎夫人蜡像馆 – Celebrities in wax – Address: 10th floor of the New World Department Store 68 Nanjing W Rd 黄浦区南京西路

-Subway Line 1, Subway Line 2 or Subway Line 8 and get off at People’s Square.
-This puts you right in the middle, you can walk east and head down the pedestrian street towards the Bund or head west towards the shopping malls that line Nanjing Roads West and onwards to Jing’an Temple.
+Alternatively, take metro Line 1, Line 2 or Line 8 and get off at People’s Square, this puts you right in the middle where you can walk east and head down the pedestrian street towards the Bund or head west towards the shopping malls that line Nanjing Road West and onwards to Jing’an Temple.

 There are lots of touts, people offering anything from cheap iPhones, ‘students’ offering free tea parties, and even sexual services, it’s best to firmly and sincerely say no thanks, skip it and move on.

-It gets busy and if it’s a holiday it can be really packed, which for some people takes the enjoyment out of things gettin caught in a river of people.
+It gets busy and if it’s a holiday it can be really packed, which for some people takes the enjoyment out of things getting caught in a river of people.
 It works best to be a contrarian, so, when everyone is eating lunch, go do your strolling and window shopping, when everyone is doing that, go eat your lunch.

 Also, good restaurants get busy at 12-1 and 6-8, get in early and beat the rush.